"I love our software, I love our software."

 client_and_hud_assessments <- merge(client, enrollments, by="PersonalID")

-If you’re pretty sharp–or a data scientist–you might notice the flaw in the in the merger above.
+If you're pretty sharp--or a data scientist--you might notice the flaw in the in the merger above.
 The HMIS Client.csv should only have one record per participant, but the relationship from Client.csv to Enrollments.csv is one-to-many.
 Meaning, each client could have mutiple project enrollments.
-This makes the above code somewhat unpredictable–and I’ve no time to explore the results.
-Instead, I’ve focused on taking the most recent entry from Enrollments.csv.
+This makes the above code somewhat unpredictable--and I've no time to explore the results.
+Instead, I've focused on taking the most recent entry from Enrollments.csv.
 This can be done using some SQL code.

 The SQL to R